 In the Netherlands, The Crisis Response Team (CRT) has been set up within DSV, which coordinates and communicates all topics on national level regarding the Corona Covid-19 virus for all customers, suppliers, employees and other stakeholders.
 In all its decisions, the CRT follows and acts according to the regulations of the National Institute for Public Health and the Environment (RIVM).

-So far, the CRT has prescribed preventative rules for all DSV locations and employees in the Netherlands with regard to personal hygiene, checking visitors to our locations, instructions for visiting drivers and health declarations of employees visiting customers and/or suppliers.
+So far, the CRT has prescribed preventative rules for all DSV locations and employees in the Netherlands with regard to personal hygiene, visitors stop on all our locations, instructions for visiting drivers and health declarations of employees visiting customers and/or suppliers.
 In addition, all employees are extensively informed how to handle any health complaints that may be related to the Corona COVID-19 virus as well as how to maximize social distancing.
 All measures are communicated to all employees in high frequency per newsletter.
 Given the international nature of our organization, all communication is multilingual.
 The CRT communicates externally via our website and social media affiliated with DSV.

 The starting point in each BCP is to assure continuity and safety by determining who is present at the location and when so that our service and services to you as our customer can continue as optimally as possible within the set guidelines.
 In order to spread risks and increase prevention of Corona COVID-19 as much as possible, they will, until further notice, indicate for each location who works at the office and who works at home, how home working is supported by DSV, whether or not there will be shift work, how the breaks will be arranged, etc. This will be decided and communicated per location.
 In addition, on each location DSV has placed signing regarding social distancing as well as desinfection materials.

 A number of countries and regions are considered “affected areas” by WHO.
 Consequently, it is in those areas where restrictions and bans on travelling and transporting goods are most likely to be issued by local authorities.
 At DSV, we understand our customers’ concerns and will follow the guidelines provided concerning pick-up, handling and delivery of goods, where possible.
 These extraordinary circumstances, which are completely beyond our control, may result in DSV not being able to meet agreed KPIs, SLAs, lead times or to transport booked shipments, as well as causing or having caused unexpected additional costs, incurred on our customers’ behalf and which we are obliged to pass on.
 To avoid possible extra costs, we advise you to check your loading and unloading locations for accessibility before you book a shipment.
 This will prevent DSV from being locked up with all its (financial) consequences.